Is the Paso Robles Daily News printed on paper?

 What days is Paso Robles Daily News published?

 The Paso Robles Daily News publishes on an ongoing basis.
-News emails are delivered to subscribers every day there is fresh news to share, which is usually five to seven days a week.
+News emails are delivered to subscribers every day there is fresh news to share, which is usually six days a week.

 Because we publish every day as news happens, there is no specific deadline.
 Submit your news and advertising now.
 New advertising typically has a 48-hour turn around time, but we can move faster for urgent campaigns.